david89/self-driving-car-advanced-lane-finder/writeup/template.md

 Merging the white and yellow masks (2nd image) give us good results.
 However, we do a better job of detecting white and yellow lanes by using the saturation channel in the HSL color space (third image).
 Although, the HSL mask also detects the entire sky, but we can solve that problem by selecting a region of interest.
 Therefore, we are going to go for **HSL** for detecting white and yellow pixels using the **saturation channel**.

+Feel free to check the **Color Spaces** section in the notebook.ipynb file for more details.

 ### Combine Sobel operators and color transforms

 ![Combine Sobel operators and color transforms](sobel_and_color.png 'Combine Sobel operators and color transforms')